-- Camera height: Enter the distance between the camera and the ground. - Road distance: Enter the distance between the camera and the middle of the road. - Max car speed: Enter the maximum car speed. - Automatic distance: Turn on to automatically get the distance between the camera and the cars on the road. - Car distance: Enter the distance between the camera and the cars on the road.
+- Camera height: Distance between the camera and the ground. - Road distance: Distance between the camera and the middle of the road. - Max car speed: Maximum speed of cars on the road. - Automatic distance: Turn on to automatically calculate the distance between the camera and cars on the road. - Car distance: Distance between the camera and cars on the road.